 The primacy of water issues in the climate agenda is now clear.
 Water security is key to climate adaptation, and it’s a resource that’s central to the success of many low-carbon initiatives that will also be needed.
 Action is needed now to increase visibility for water and secure its place within the Global Climate Action Agenda and the overall UNFCCC processes.

 Arup is supporting #ClimateIsWater in order to elevate water’s place within the UNFCCC climate change discussions.

-We’re looking at a revolution…the way in which we value water, capture it, store it, reuse it, recycle it for a more sustainable and secure future. ”Mark Fletcher Global Water Leader at Arup
+We’re looking at a revolution…the way in which we value water, capture it, store it, reuse it, recycle it for a more sustainable and secure future. ”Mark Fletcher Global Water Leader

 Discover more about the #climateiswater initiative